 Incision Care After Surgery

 After surgery, you will need to take care of the incision as it heals.
-Doing so may limit scarring, may help you avoid pain or discomfort, and may help lower the risk of problems like infection.
+Caring for your incision may help lower the risk of problems like infection.

-Your doctor used either stitches, staples, tissue glue, or tape strips to close the incision.
-And you will need to keep the area clean, change the dressing according to your doctor's instructions, and watch for signs of infection.
+Your doctor may have used stitches, staples, skin glue, or tape strips to close the incision.
+You will need to keep the area clean, change the bandage according to your doctor's instructions, and watch for signs of infection.